OrTab/Pokemon-Collection/README.md

 ## Development Approach

-### State Management

-- Redux Toolkit is used to manage application state
-- API calls are centralized in slice files with proper loading/error states

 ### Performance Optimizations

 - Redis caching for frequently accessed data
 - Pagination to limit data transfer
 - Chakra UI with optimized rendering
+- Virtualized grid rendering to display only items within the viewport, improving performance with large datasets

+### State Management

+- Redux Toolkit is used to manage application state
+- API calls are centralized in slice files with proper loading/error states

 ### Responsive Design